ChapelR/twine-resources/docs/README.md

 # Twine Resources

 This is a collection of resources and tools for use with [Twine](https://twinery.org/), an "open-source tool for telling interactive, nonlinear stories."
-The name "Twine" can refer to several different things: one of two applications, the type of story or game you make (e.g., a "Twine game"), and it often refers to the entire ecosystem of compilers, story formats, and tools designed together to make said stories.
+The name "Twine" can refer to several different things: one of two applications, the type of story or game you make (e.g., a "Twine game"), and it often refers to the entire ecosystem of compilers, story formats, and tools designed to make said stories.

 > [!NOTE]
 > In this guide, when we refer to **Twine**, we will generally be talking about the entire ecosystem.
 If we mean the genre of IF that Twine produces, we will use the term ["CYOA"](https://en.wikipedia.org/wiki/Gamebook), and if we are talking about one of the Twine applications, we will say "Twine 1" or "Twine 2."